Gospel Music in New York City

 Know your etiquette.

-Many church websites have visitors pages.
+Many church websites have visitor pages.
 Read this information to spare yourself being scolded.
 Showing up in jeans and flip-flops is inappropriate.

 Be sure to turn off your cell phone ringer, and unless you are permitted to do so, do not take photos or videos.